wallstersson/ukth-appinn-containerapps-orderapi/solution2.md

             }
 ```

+> **Note**<br>
-The needed changes to the Bicep code is already made for you in [V2 Bicep template](v2_template.bicep).
+> The needed changes to the Bicep code is already made for you in [V2 Bicep template](v2_template.bicep).
+> You don't need to update any template code at this stage.

-Go ahead and deploy that version of the solution by repeating the same command from earlier but with the version 2 of the configuration
+Go ahead and deploy a new version of the solution by repeating the same command from earlier but with the version 2 of the configuration

 <details>
   <summary>Bash</summary>

 ```bash
 # Deploy Bicep template.
 az deployment group create \
   -g $resourceGroup \